 What Should You Do When Accused Of A Drug Crime?

 When someone is arrested on a drug charge, the allegations are so complex that just one mistake could have serious consequences.
 The consequences for a conviction are long-lasting and can lead to both legal and social issues throughout the rest of your life.
-Huffman & Kendrick, PLLC, delivers comprehensive legal support to individuals accused of controlled substance crimes, including drug possession and intent to sell.
+Law Office of Huffman & Kendrick, PLLC, delivers comprehensive legal support to individuals accused of controlled substance crimes, including drug possession and intent to sell.

 There is more to an effective defense than just knowing the law.
 A successful defense attorney understands: